xcat2/confluent-docs/docs/installxcat_rhel.md

 ```sh
 subscription-manager repos --enable=rhel-7-server-optional-rpms
 ```
-If you are NOT able to connect to the optional repository,download the following packages and install them with rpm:
+If you are NOT able to connect to the optional repository, download the following packages and install them with rpm:
 * net-snmp-perl
 * perl-Net-Telnet
 * perl-Crypt-CBC